ECBSJ/build-it-yourself-bitcoin/README.md

 - Allowing for multiple TXIN and TXOUT capabilities.
 - UI/UX improvement.
 If you are viewing the application on the small screen, it is suggested to zoom out in the browser for better viewing experience.
 - Proper codebase audit/review.
+- Fixing existing multiple UTXO display UI after querying the UTXOs pertaining to an address.